Pennsylvania teacher certification candidates are required to take two sets of examinations:

 When to take content knowledge exams:

-- Post-baccalaureate and graduate students - no later than eight weeks before completion of coursework at Messiah College to ensure that their certification application is not delayed.
+- Post-baccalaureate and graduate students - no later than eight weeks before completion of coursework at Messiah University to ensure that their certification application is not delayed.

 Candidates for Pennsylvania certification should plan to take the content knowledge exams in Pennsylvania, or if a required exam is taken in another state, be sure to list Pennsylvania Department of Education (PDE) as a score recipient.